10 Fitness & Nutrition Misconceptions – Chris Swart

 So you can correct me if I’m wrong, if I’m doing let’s say, a set of four of heavy leg squat or bench, as opposed to me running a marathon, because of the energy systems that I would be using in that case would be that ADP, ADP, as opposed to let’s say, anaerobic or something.
 Yep.

 Chris Swart: So there’s a energy system known as the phosphagen energy system, right.
-And obviously, probably a lot of your listeners are already aware of that.
-And creatine is basically just amplifying the effect of that phosphagen energy system.
-And it’s immediate.
+Obviously, probably a lot of your listeners are already aware of that.
+Creatine is basically just amplifying the effect of that phosphagen energy system.
+It’s immediate.

 So typically, we’re looking at basically activities lasting anywhere from maybe, you know, three seconds, upwards of 15 to 20 seconds.
 So think of things like a 40 yard dash, you know, 200 meter sprints something along those lines, or if I’m doing like a set of five repetitions as heavy as I possibly can.
 These are these are ways that you want to use creatine, is creatine going to be beneficial if you want to go run a marathon or a 10k?
 Probably not, although there’s, I guess, stay tuned on that, because I think we might change our tune on that.